raghus/sorting/README.md

   - **Heap Sort**: A comparison-based sorting algorithm that uses a binary heap data structure to build a max-heap and then repeatedly extracts the maximum element.

 - Interactive visualization with:
-  - Random array generation (10 distinct numbers between 10 and 99)
+  - Random array generation (5 distinct numbers between 10 and 99)
-  - Step-by-step animation of the sorting process
+  - Slow, step-by-step animation of the sorting process for easier understanding
   - Color-coded elements to show comparisons, swaps, and sorted positions
   - Informative descriptions of each algorithm's approach and complexity
+  - Confetti celebration when sorting is complete

 ## How to Use